-- 3.31 The Masterplan not only seeks to attract people into Hartlepool to visit, but it is also about encouraging people to live in the area and also the wider borough.
-There was strong feedback in the consultation exercises that the Masterplan should help to introduce more residential opportunities into the centre of Hartlepool. - 3.32 Introducing new residential opportunities as components of key development sites should allow for a range of house types to be provided.
-These should range from traditional semidetached and short terrace housing (Mill House), modern Waterfront apartments (Trincomalee Wharf), conversions to flats above shops (York Road and Church Street), and student accommodation.
+- 3.31 The Masterplan not only seeks to attract people into Hartlepool to visit, but it is also about encouraging people to live in the Area and also the wider Town.
+There was strong feedback in the consultation exercises that the Masterplan should help to introduce more residential opportunities into the centre of Hartlepool. - Introducing new residential opportunities as components of key development sites should allow for a range of house types to be provided.
+These should range from traditional semi-detached and short terrace housing (Mill House), modern Waterfront apartments (Trincomalee Wharf), conversions to flats above shops (York Road and Church Street), and student accommodation.
 This range of uses would help to offer accommodation options to a variety of types of people from first time buyers, young professionals and students. - 3.33 It is important to have residential elements within the Masterplan Area, not necessarily as a dominant land use but as part of a mix of uses that add to vibrancy of locations.
-Having residential development in key locations can extend the activity in the Masterplan Area throughout the day and into the evening.
-Residential and other uses should only be colocated where they do not compromise each other.
+Having residential development in key locations can also extend the activity in the Masterplan

+Area throughout the day and into the evening.
+However, it is important that residential and other uses should only be co-located where they do not compromise each other.